dobtco/autosaver/README.md

   }
 });

-// Autosaver debounces your AJAX calls so that only one request is made
+// autosaver debounces your AJAX calls so that only one request is made
 // on the trailing edge.
 In this example, the AJAX request will be made
 // *2000 milliseconds after* the last call to saveLater(). autosaver.saveLater();
 autosaver.saveLater();
 autosaver.saveLater();

-// Autosaver also allows for calling .saveNow().
+// autosaver also allows for calling .saveNow().
 In this example, the AJAX
 // request will be sent immediately after the call to .saveNow(). autosaver.saveLater();
 autosaver.saveNow();
 ```

-However, Autosaver shines by handling the edge cases for you.
-By using  Autosaver, you ensure that the client is only ever sending *1 request at a time* to your server, otherwise you might run into race conditions where the user's data will be overwritten by conflicting saves.
+However, autosaver shines by handling the edge cases for you.
+By using autosaver, you ensure that the client is only ever sending *1 request at a time* to your server, otherwise you might run into race conditions where the user's data will be overwritten by conflicting saves.

 ## Methods